johnwargo/johnwargo-static-11ty/readme.md

 * []()
 * []()

-The following lists the tools I created to help me better migrate and manage the site:
+The following lists the tools I created to help me better migrate the site from Joomla! and manage the site going forward.
+There should be a blog post here for each of these tools.
+As soon, of course, as I write them.

 * [Joomla! to Markdown](https://www.npmjs.com/package/joomla-to-markdown)
 * [Eleventy Category Pages](https://www.npmjs.com/package/eleventy-category-pages)